Millet and Quinoa Both Supply

 Note: Quinoa is pronounced 'keen-wah.'

-While quinoa has become a trendy 'supergrain' in recent years, especially across North America, Europe, and Australia, it was first domesticated and cultivated in the Andean mountain regions of Bolivia, Peru, Ecuador, Colombia and Chile thousands of years ago.
+Quinoa has become a trendy 'supergrain' in recent years, especially across North America, Europe, and Australia.
+It was first domesticated and cultivated in the Andean mountain regions of Bolivia, Peru, Ecuador, Colombia, and Chile thousands of years ago.

 Archaeologists have traced early quinoa cultivation by the Inca Empire back to as early as 3000 BCE around Lake Titicaca basin.

-The ancient Incas referred to quinoa as the ‘mother grain’ for the way its resilient seeds fueled and nourished their civilizations amidst harsh mountain terrain with frequent droughts, bitter cold, and rocky soil beds inhospitable to other staple grains.
+The ancient Incas called quinoa the ‘mother grain’ for the way its seeds fueled and nourished their civilizations amidst harsh mountain terrain with frequent droughts, bitter cold, and rocky soil beds inhospitable to other staple grains.

 In fact, in the Incan language of Quechua, ‘quinoa’ translates to ‘the sacred mother grain.’
-Through innovative growing techniques like dibble sticks to plant seeds and llama bone fertilizer, generations of Quechua tribe members selectively bred a diverse array of quinoa varieties tailored to microclimates up and down the steep Andes mountains.
+Generations of Quechua tribe members selectively bred an array of quinoa varieties tailored to micro-climates up and down the steep Andes mountains.

-However, when Spanish colonists arrived in South America, they scorned quinoa as 'peasant food' associated with indigenous pagan ceremonies and actively suppressed its usage.
-Only in recent decades has global appreciation resurged for quinoa as a gluten-free superfood boasting exceptional nutritional properties thanks to its ancestral mountain beginnings.
+However, when Spanish colonists arrived in South America, they scorned quinoa as 'peasant food' and associated it with indigenous pagan ceremonies and suppressed its usage.
+Only in recent decades has global appreciation surged for quinoa as a gluten-free superfood, boasting exceptional nutritional properties - thanks to (or in spite of) its ancestral mountain beginnings.

 🍍 🍎 🥦 🥔 🍒 🧄